ajfranzoia/zerodowntime/README.md

 Inspired mainly by http://openmymind.net/Framework-Agnostic-Zero-Downtime-Deployment-With-Nginx/ and https://github.com/vincetse/docker-compose-zero-downtime-deployment, I decided to follow the Blue-Green deployment pattern (brief explanation can be found [here] (https://martinfowler.com/bliki/BlueGreenDeployment.html)) and setting up a nginx instance as a reverse proxy for application.

 At first I decided to start with a pure nginx approach on my localhost.
-I configured nginx as a reverse proxy in front of two application containers, which I would spin up manually:
+I configured nginx as a reverse proxy in front of two application containers, which I would spin up manually.
+The ```upstream``` directive enables nginx to act as a load balancing and distribute traffic to several servers.

 * Application containers launching: